Ryan White: Legacy

 In 1992, White's mother founded the national nonprofit Ryan White Foundation.
-The foundation worked to increase awareness of HIV/AIDS-related issues, with a focus on hemophiliacs like Ryan White, and on families caring for relatives with the disease.
+The foundation worked to increase awareness of HIV/AIDS-related issues, with a focus on hemophiliacs like White, and on families caring for relatives with the disease.
 The foundation was active throughout the 1990s, with donations reaching $300,000 a year in 1997.
 Between 1997 and 2000, however, AIDS donations declined nationwide by 21%, and the Ryan White Foundation saw its donation level drop to $100,000 a year.
-In 2000, Ryan's mother closed the foundation, and merged its remaining assets with AIDS Action, a larger charity.
+In 2000, White's mother closed the foundation, and merged its remaining assets with AIDS Action, a larger charity.
 She became a spokeswoman for AIDS activism and continued to arrange speaking events through the site devoted to her son, ryanwhite.com (no longer online as of October 2020).
-White's high school, Hamilton Heights, has had a student-government sponsored annual AIDS Walk, with proceeds going to a Ryan White Scholarship Fund.
+White's high school, Hamilton Heights, has had a student–government-sponsored annual AIDS Walk, with proceeds going to a Ryan White Scholarship Fund.

-Elton John has cited White's death as the major impetus behind his decision to fight his long-standing alcohol and cocaine addiction; he went into rehab shortly afterwards, and later created the Elton John AIDS Foundation.
+Elton John has cited White's death as the major impetus behind his decision to fight his long-standing alcohol and cocaine addiction; he went into rehab shortly afterwards and later created the Elton John AIDS Foundation.
 White also became the inspiration for a handful of popular songs.
 Elton John donated proceeds from "The Last Song," which appears on his album The One, to a Ryan White fund at Riley Hospital.
 Michael Jackson dedicated the song "Gone Too Soon" from his Dangerous album to White, as did 1980s pop star Tiffany with the song "Here in My Heart" on her New Inside album.
-In November 2007, The Children's Museum of Indianapolis opened an exhibit called "The Power of Children: Making a Difference," which remains a sobering, featured exhibit and continues to develop, while it features White's bedroom and belongings alongside similar tributes to Anne Frank and Ruby Bridges.
-After Ryan died, Greg Louganis gave his Olympic gold medal to Ryan's mother, and it is now part of the display about Ryan at the Children's Museum.
-In April 2015, Greg visited The Power of Children exhibit with Jeanne to see his medal in Ryan's recreated room.
-He said then, "The thing I’ll always remember about Ryan is his courage, strength, and sense of humor...The way Ryan lived his life continues to give me the strength and courage to do things I might not otherwise feel comfortable doing.”
+In November 2007, The Children's Museum of Indianapolis opened an exhibit called "The Power of Children: Making a Difference," which features White's bedroom and belongings alongside similar tributes to Anne Frank and Ruby Bridges.
+After White died, Greg Louganis gave his Olympic gold medal to White's mother, and it is now part of the display about White at the Children's Museum.
+In April 2015, Louganis visited The Power of Children exhibit with Jeanne to see his medal in White's recreated room.
+He said then, "The thing I’ll always remember about Ryan is his courage, strength, and sense of humor...The way Ryan lived his life continues to give me the strength and courage to do things I might not otherwise feel comfortable doing."